dlebansais/CodeProverBinding/README.md

 ## Purpose

-This library is intended for programs that want to prove correctness of C# source code (though it can be used for other imperative languages).
+This library is intended for programs that want to prove correctness of C# source code (although it can be used for other imperative languages).

 When trying to prove correctness, an approach is to execute the following steps:
 1. Translate the source code into a giant theorem.